Whananaki Coastal walkway

 Known hazards in caves and on Council reserves

-About 2km from the Whananaki end of the track is a monument in memory of the 16 people who lost their lives when the freighter Capitaine Bougainville caught fire and sank off this coast in September 1975.
+Approximately 2km from the Whananaki end of the Whananaki Coastal Walkway stands a monument dedicated to those who perished when the freighter Capitaine Bougainville caught fire off this coast in September 1975.

 It was carrying meat and dairy products to Sydney and had 29 crew and 8 passengers.
 As lifeboats capsized, 16 people died in the mountainous waves and cold.
 The survivors came ashore at Whananaki and the monument remembers those who were lost.